 DO buy stylish

-This one's getting easier.
-Most truly stylish wearables function as buzzing jewellery that doesn't really serve any fitness tracking purpose.
-The exquisite exception to that rule is the Withings Activité Steel.
-It looks like a small, svelte regular watch but tracks steps, distance, calories and sleep just as well as any candy-coloured, chunky plastic fitness band.
+This one's getting easier it has to be said.
+One exception to that rule is the Withings series of smart analogue trackers like the Steel HR and Activité Steel Gold.
+They look like a small, svelte regular watch but track steps, distance, calories and sleep (and with the new device, heart rate) just as well as any candy-coloured, chunky plastic fitness band.

 Wareable picks: The best fitness tracker

-Alternatively try the Fossil Q Reveler and watch your hipster bro swoon over the classic styling then casually show him how to download the accompanying activity app.
+Alternatively try the Misfit Phase or Skagen Hagen Connected and watch your hipster sibling swoon over the styling then casually show them how to download the accompanying activity app.
 Keep things real nonchalant, like it's an afterthought.
-Give him two weeks and he'll be bombarding you with screenshots of his daily stats and dream diaries in a bizarre case of reverse stalkery.
+Give them two weeks and they'll be bombarding you with screenshots of his daily stats in a bizarre case of reverse stalkery.

 DO remind them of a conversation you (maybe) once had